lakubuDavid/Moddo/README.md

 # Why ?

 So I started experimenting with Go last week and decided that this would be a good fit as a test project because :
-- It as uses a lot of text manipulation
+- It teaches me text manipulation in Go
-- It uses bascic data structures
+- It teaches me how to uses bascic data structures
-- Also I use a lot of different different language with interaction between them in some projects and it was the tool I needed
+- Also I use a lot of different different languages with interaction between them in some projects and it was the tool I needed.

-Anyway I will write a small doc later since it's still pretty early and I also need to add some comment (even though I believe the code is understandable...maybe)
+Anyway I will write a small doc later since it's still pretty early and I also need to add some comments to the code (even though I believe the code is understandable...maybe)

 # Build & Run

-Just :
-`go run . <model_definition_file> --lang=<java,ts,py,php,cs> [--output-dir="output/models/"]`
+`go run . <model_definition_file> --lang=<...> [--output-dir="..."] [--file-case=...]`

 or if already built :

-`moddo <model_definition_file> --lang=<java,ts,py,php,cs> [--output-dir="output/models/"]`
+`moddo <model_definition_file> --lang=<...> [--output-dir="..."] [--file-case=...]`

 # Arguments